Ralph Dodd: Gravesend to Strood

 In 1798 Dodd also proposed a canal from near Gravesend to Strood.
-This became the Thames & Medway canal though it is not clear whether he was involved past the planning and approvals stage.
+This became the Thames and Medway Canal though it is not clear whether he was involved past the planning and approvals stage.
 Although this canal was closed, a tunnel forming part of the route, which for many years was shared by the canal and railway is used by trains travelling between Gravesend and Strood.

 Waterworks

-Despite little experience of water works in 1805 Dodd published his book 'Observations on Water' in which he proposed the creation of numerous London Waterworks.
+Despite little experience of water works in 1805 Dodd published his book 'Observations on Water' in which he proposed the creation of numerous London waterworks.